 When I enabled component tagging on a fintech codebase, the platform automatically identified and tagged findings across three confirmed categories:

-- Authentication (auth): User authentication, authorization, and session management vulnerabilities
+- Authentication (auth): User authentication, authorization, session management vulnerabilities

 - Payments: Payment processing, transaction handling, financial data security issues